nexient-llc/depr-tf-azurerm-module-cdn/README.md

 - runs `conftests`. `conftests` make sure `policy` checks are successful.
 - runs `terratest`.
 This is integration test suit.
 - runs `opa` tests

+## Known Issues
+- The Origin Group feature is currently not supported by Terraform for `Standard Microsoft CDN`
+- Multiple origins is not supported and has dependency on origin group
+- The custom origin creation has a dependency on creating a CName record in DNS.
+In order to create a CName record, we need the url of the CDN endpoint and hence it had dependency on the CDN.
+Because of this cyclic dependency, it is not possible to create the CName record in its own module (DNS module).
+Instead, we are creating the CNAme in this module itself which is against our Platform principles
+- While destroying the infrastructure, it complains to delete the `CName record` before deleting the `Custom domain` which shouldn't be the case as CName Record was created before while `terraform apply`.
+But, this is a known issue with Azure.
+In a work around, we need to delete the CName record manually before exectuting `terraform destroy`
+- While importing certificates from key vault for custom domain configuration, it complains to grant `Microsoft.AzureFrontDoor-Cdn` service principal a "get-secret" permission.
+So, make sure it is added to the Key Vault access policy before creating the CDN using this module.